saibaba/hauthz_client/README.rst

 Quickstart
 ==========

-1) Make sure you have a valid username/password with Rackspace Cloud Identity (http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/Overview-d1e65.html)
+1) Make sure you have a valid username/password with Rackspace Cloud Identity (http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/Overview-d1e65.html).
+Replace the place holders <USERNAME> and <PASSWORD> in the below examples with your username and password.

 2) Create policy following the API specification.
 For e.g.,

 ::